sriramab/gamamanual/References/GAMLReferences/Statements.md

   * `attributes` (list): the list of attributes to inspect
   * `refresh` (boolean): Indicates the condition under which this output should be refreshed (default is true)
   * `refresh_every` (int): Allows to refresh the inspector every n time steps (default is 1)
-  * `type` (an identifier), takes values in: {agent, species, display_population, table}: the way to inspect agents: in a table, or a set of inspectors
+  * `type` (an identifier), takes values in: {agent, table}: the way to inspect agents: in a table, or a set of inspectors
   * `value` (any type): the set of agents to inspect, could be a species, a list of agents or an agent

 #### Definition